Nine Parts of Desire

 © Randi Baird

-Geraldine Brooks is the author of the Pulitzer Prize–winning novel March and the bestsellers Horse, The Secret Chord, Caleb’s Crossing, People of the Book, and Year of Wonders.
-She has also written the acclaimed nonfiction works Nine Parts of Desire and Foreign Correspondence.
-Born and raised in Australia, Brooks lives in Massachusetts.
+Geraldine Brooks is the author of six novels, including Horse, People of the Book, Year of Wonders, and the Pulitzer Prize–winning March.
+She has also written acclaimed works of nonfiction, including Nine Parts of Desire and Foreign Correspondence.
+Her books have been translated into more than thirty languages and have sold millions of copies around the world.
+Born and raised in Australia, Brooks divides her time between Sydney and Martha’s Vineyard.
 View titles by Geraldine Brooks

 Praise